 If students are engaged in important test-taking or other time sensitive activities, a class may continue until its scheduled end, per the judgment of the instructor.
-Make-up options will be scheduled by the instructor.
+The instructor will schedule make-up options.

 Days and Hours of Operation

 Administrative offices are open during normal hours of operation, Monday through Saturday, 9 a.m. to 6 p.m.
 Classes are scheduled separately (the university reserves the right to schedule specific classes in the late afternoon/early evening).
 Schedules for each quarter are published at least 30 days prior to the start of each term.